 The main difference is that product research surveys focus on market research to determine the direction a business should grow in instead of commenting on the current offerings.

-Businesses of all sizes should use both surveys to and learn what their audience wants from them moving forward.
+Businesses of all sizes should use both surveys to optimize their online store and learn what their audience wants from them moving forward.

 What type of questions should you ask?

-For a product feedback survey, quick give you the highest chance of getting responses and provide you with enough information to understand your website visitors' opinions.
+For a product feedback survey, quick multiple-choice questions give you the highest chance of getting responses and provide you with enough information to understand your website visitors' opinions.

 If the goal is to find out if customers like your products, a thumbs-up or down survey is an efficient way to get a consensus.